The Colorado Chapter of NUCA

 NUCA would be very interested in hearing from members who have experienced since January 2025 any Immigration and Customs Enforcement (ICE) administrative compliance requests or even jobsite raids.

 Most of the ICE activity NUCA's governmental affairs office has noted in the media are directed to residential construction jobsites, but we have noted a few domestic manufacturers were also the subject of an enforcement action that was reported to have taken place in the mid-Atlantic area.
-The significant increase in the OBBB for ICE enforcement resources may be a precursor to increased activity in the months ahead.
-NUCA is in the process of drafting a compliance sheet for members and is awaiting legal sign-off of the document.
+The significant increase in the July 2025 OBBB legislation for ICE enforcement resources may be a precursor to increased activity in the months ahead.

 #WeDigAmerica | #NUCA2025